eduardstan/dataharmonix/README.md

-# dataharmonix
+# DataHarmonix

+## Description
-A blend of 'data' and 'harmonics', symbolizing the harmonious integration of diverse data types and processing methods.
+**DataHarmonix** - A blend of 'data' and 'harmonics', symbolizing the harmonious integration of diverse data types and processing methods.